Top Online LPN Programs

 What will your tuition be?
 DataUSA states that your median annual cost to attend an in state public, four year school is $3,468.
 You will find that the median tuition was higher for out of state private and for profit schools, at $13,000.
 Below, you can compare tuition for these schools that offer practical nursing certificate programs:

 |School||# of Credits Required||Cost Per Credit||Total Certificate Cost|

 Top Schools That Offer LPN Programs

 You will find that DataUSA lists 1,401 institutions with Licensed Practical and Vocational Nurse Training programs.
-From those schools, you can see students were awarded 91,068 degrees in 2017 (the most recent data).
+From those schools, students were awarded 91,068 degrees in 2017 (the most recent data).
 What was the most common credential awarded in this field?
-You can see it was a one to two year post secondary certificate.
+A higher share of people had a high school diploma and a one to two year post secondary certificate.

 |School||2017 Degrees awarded||2019/20 Tuition (out of state unless *)|

 |Madison Area Technical College||788||$6,622|

 |William Rainey Harper College||733||$11,754|

 |Davis Technical College||648||$3,763*|

 To pursue a career as an LPN, you must graduate from a state approved nursing program.
 You can check with your state board of nursing for more information.
 Some state regulatory agencies also require one to graduate from an accredited program.
 One agency is the Accreditation Commission for Education in Nursing (ACEN).
 How is this done?
 They use a peer review process to help ensure your program’s quality.
 This aims to ensure that your education will prepare you for the challenges of nursing.